Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

-Now we focus on the following problem: Given a set $S \subseteq {\mathcal X}$, is there a probability distribution $p \in \clEA$ satisfying $\supp(p) = S$?
+Now we focus on the following problem: Given a set $S \subseteq {\mathcal X}$, is there a probability distribution $p \in \clEqA$ satisfying $\supp(p) = S$?
 In other words, we want to characterize the set

-Proposition \ref{prop:facialsets} gives the following characterization: A nonempty set $S\subset\mathcal{X}$ is the support set of some distribution $p\in\clEqA$ if and only if the following holds for all circuit vectors $n \in \ker A$: \begin{itemize} \item $\supp(n^+) \subset S$ if and only if $\supp(n^-) \subseteq S$. \end{itemize} \begin{comm} \end{comm} Obviously, this condition does not depend on the circuits themselves, but only on the supports of their positive and negative part.
-In order to formalize this observation, consider the map
+Proposition~\ref{prop:facialsets} and Lemma~\ref{lem:polytope-lemma} give the following characterization: A nonempty set $S\subset\mathcal{X}$ is the support set of some distribution $p\in\clEqA$ if and only if the following holds for all circuit vectors $n \in \ker A$: \begin{itemize} \item $\supp(n^+) \subset S$ if and only if $\supp(n^-) \subseteq S$. \end{itemize} Obviously, this condition does not depend on the circuits themselves, but only on the supports of their positive and negative part.